sphinx-doc/sphinx/doc/markup/desc.rst

    The ``deprecated`` option can be given (with no value) to mark a module as deprecated; it will be designated as such in various locations then.

+.. directive:: .. currentmodule:: name

+   This directive tells Sphinx that the classes, functions etc. documented from here are in the given module (like :dir:`module`), but it will not create index entries, an entry in the Global Module Index, or a link target for :role:`mod`.
+This is helpful in situations where documentation for things in a module is spread over multiple files or sections -- one location has the :dir:`module` directive, the others only :dir:`currentmodule`.

 .. directive:: .. moduleauthor:: name <email>